SandroGrzicic/sbtconsole/README.md

 A SBT Console can be launched using the Scala menu and choosing Show/hide SBT Console (default key shortcut: all three modifier keys + s).

-The project is still in heavy development, so feel free to submit tickets with bug reports and feature requests.
+The project is still in heavy development, so feel free to [submit tickets](https://github.com/SandroGrzicic/sbtconsole/issues/new) with bug reports and feature requests.

+Useful information can be found on the [project wiki](https://github.com/SandroGrzicic/sbtconsole/wiki).

 Installing in Scala IDE:
 =======================